Transportation Engineer, GHD

-|Why?||“I'm managing my own time, the money is nice, and I'm being treated as a professional.”|
+Why?
+"I'm managing my own time, the money is nice, and I'm being treated as a professional."

-“You have to make everything idiot-proof,” he says.
-“You have to be 2.5m away from a power pole to stop people from climbing up the power pole off the roof of the bus stop.
-Bus stops also have to be away from road services, like the manhole lids in the ground.”
+You might think that designing a new bus stop was quite simple and straight-forward, but there's a lot going on behind the scenes.
+You have to make everything idiot-proof.
+You have to be 2.5m away from a power pole to stop people from climbing up the power pole off the roof of the bus stop.
+Bus stops also have to be away from road services, like the manhole lids in the ground.

-“You have to resolve the council records so they match the locations.
-If someone got a parking ticket, it would have to be in the right place so it holds up in court.
-You have to be precise in your measurements.”
+You have to be precise in your measurements – you have to resolve the council records so they match the locations.
+For example, if someone got a parking ticket, it would have to be in the right place so it holds up in court.

-You don't have to be “super smart” to do this job, he says.
-“You need to know how to talk to people – that would be the most important thing.
+You don't have to be 'super smart' to do this job.
+You need to know how to talk to people – that would be the most important thing.
 And you need to look at things differently, from an engineering perspective.
 Being able to learn quickly is very important.
-Everything is always changing and you have to keep up.”
+Everything is always changing and you have to keep up.

-In the future, Simon would like to try computer modelling and working on designs to fix roading problem areas.
-“Valley Road to Stokes Road in Mt Eden is a very bad congestion point in Auckland at the moment, and it's one I hope to get to work on,” he says.
+In the future I'd like to try computer modelling and working on designs to fix roading problem areas.
+Valley Road to Stokes Road in Mt Eden is a very bad congestion point in Auckland at the moment, and it's one I hope to get to work on.

-Overall, he likes engineering because it uses subjects he enjoyed at school and the profession is well-paid and respected.
-He also likes having a certain amount of freedom and responsibility.
-“You get to control what you do and when you do it.
-I’m managing my own time, the money is nice, and I’m being treated as a professional.”
+I like engineering because it uses the subjects I enjoyed at school and the profession is well-paid and respected.
+I also like having a certain amount of freedom and responsibility.
+You get to control what you do and when you do it.

 Posted December 2011